⚠️ This tutorial is outdated

 Kafka metrics in k6

-By default, k6 has its own built-in metrics which are collected automatically.
+By default, k6 has its own built-in metrics that are collected automatically.
 Apart from that, you can create your own custom metrics.
 Custom metrics can be categorized into the following types:

 Besides k6, k6 extensions can collect metrics and report them as part of the k6 results output.
 In this case, xk6-kafka collects individual stats for both reader and writer.